 The BLS’ most recent Monthly Labor Review that looks at employment projections through 2018 shows that architecture and engineering occupations will grow by about 10 percent.

-The job of carpenter has many levels, everything from an apprentice learning the ropes to a master carpenter who heads up major projects and trains the newbies.
+The job of carpenter has many levels, from an apprentice learning the ropes to a master carpenter who heads up major projects and trains the newbies.

 Unfortunately, carpenters at all levels felt the sting of economic conditions this past year, as nearly 270,000 carpenter jobs disappeared.
 That was a 17 percent reduction of positions to about 1.3 million, reported the BLS.

-But brighter days may lie ahead.
+Brighter days may lie ahead.
 The job of carpenter made the BLS list of occupations with the largest projected job growth through 2018, as much as 13 percent.

 3. Production supervisors and assembly workers

-The manufacturing sector had already been decimated over the past decade as U.S. manufacturers moved more and more production overseas to cash in on low-cost labor.
+The manufacturing sector already had been decimated over the past decade as U.S. manufacturers moved more and more production overseas to cash in on low-cost labor.
 But the recession seemed to cut even deeper for many in the industry.